mamachugh/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Project Overview
-### Determine successful characteristics for U.S. plays requiring $10,000 in funding.
+Determine successful characteristics for U.S. plays with a goal of $10,000 in funding.

 ## Analysis and Challenges
+### Overview
-### Specific factors for a successful crowdfunding campaign were identified using charts and graphs in relation to launch dates and funding goals.
+Specific factors for a successful crowdfunding campaign were identified using charts and graphs in relation to launch dates and funding goals.

 <!--
 The original dataset is represented in columns A-N on the "Kickstarter" page.
 Modifications and additions were made to understand the data more easily.